Please see also the Benefice website:

 Mon Tue Wed Thu Fri Sat Sun

-To view or download the Church magazine, ‘Reaching Out’, please follow the link below:
+To view or download the magazine for Cockfield Benefice, ‘Reaching Out’, please follow the link below:

 St Peter’s Cockfield is one of 5 parishes which make up the Cockfield Benefice.
 They are Bradfield St Clare, Bradfield St George with Lt Whelnetham, Cockfield, Felsham and Gedding.
 If you live in one of these 5 parishes, or have a qualifying connection, you can get married in one of the churches as listed in the grid above, or have your baby baptised at one of the churches.